IT4063-Spring2025/hello-github-assignment-augermjr/README.md

 ## 💭 Reflection and Self Assessment

 **I learned:** (repeat as needed)
-- .
+- I learned how to operate some of the basic functions of Github, including cloning a repository, creating and editing a file, and committing and pushing changes to Github.

 **I struggled with:** (repeat as needed)
-- .
+- I struggled with navigating some of the user interface in VSCode and linking VSCode to my Github account.

 **I need the instructor to help me with:** (repeat as needed)
 - .

-**💯 Self Grade:** For this assignment, based on my work and my reflections I should get [ ] out of 20.
+**💯 Self Grade:** For this assignment, based on my work and my reflections I should get 20 out of 20.

 ## 📚 References and Citations